 These growth charts not only show how the child’s height, weight, and head circumference compares to their peers, but serial measurements show the child’s growth velocity.
 Normal velocity by percentage is showed on the chart by the S-shaped curves.

 When a child crosses those percentage lines, this indicates a change in velocity.
-Normal variations in change in growth velocity are catch up growth, catch down growth, and constitutional delay of growth and puberty.
+Normal variations in change in growth velocity are catch-up growth, catch-down growth, and constitutional delay of growth and puberty.

 Catch-up growth refers to a smaller infant who “catches up” to his or her peers in height and weight.
 Similarly, catch-down growth is when a larger infant’s growth slows to match his or her peers.
-A child with constitutional delay of growth and puberty would display slower growth throughout childhood.
-This child would start puberty later and then reach a normal adult height
+A child with a constitutional delay of growth and puberty would display slower growth throughout childhood.
+This child would start puberty later and then reach a normal adult height.

 - The human hand develops with puberty, not with age.

-- If hand x-ray is normal for a younger child, they may just have delayed puberty.
+- If hand X-ray is normal for a younger child, they may just have delayed puberty.

 - Other labs you might get:

-- CBC: check for anemia, evidence for chronic illness
+- CBC: Check for anemia, evidence for chronic illness

 - ESR: IBD, other chronic illness